 The ability to relieve pain has always been important in herbal or natural therapies.
 The safranal in it is used as a sedative for many patients.
 Its sedative effect can help relieve pain, reduce anxiety and stress, improve sleep patterns and generally relax the mind and body.

 Cancer prevention is another amazing property of this spice.
 There are more than a hundred different compounds in it and antioxidants are one of them.
 The antioxidants in this plant kill many diseases and neutralize free radicals.
-Dangerous by-products of cell fuel cause mutations or death of healthy cells.
+Dangerous byproducts of cell fuel cause mutations or the death of healthy cells.
 This spice strengthens the general health of the immune system and in particular prevents the growth and spread of cancer in the body.

 One of the oldest and most well-known uses and properties of saffron is related to reducing bloating and stomach problems.
 Its natural sedative and anti-inflammatory properties soothe the stomach and reduce inflammation, which is easily effective in treating constipation and stomach ulcers.
 It also eliminates diseases such as bloating and cramps.

 One of the common methods for massage is the use of saffron oil and cream, which is obtained from its flower compounds and can reduce pain and discomfort in the body.
-For people suffering from sports injuries, osteoarthritis, gout and other inflammatory diseases, the use of this herbal remedy is extremely good.
-Also, the activity of antioxidant compounds in it accelerates the healing process of bruises and wounds.
+For people suffering from sports injuries, osteoarthritis, gout, and other inflammatory diseases, the use of this herbal remedy is extremely good.
+Also, the activity of antioxidant compounds accelerates the healing process of bruises and wounds.

 According to research, people who regularly eat saffron have eye protection that prevents the damaging effects of direct sunlight.
-It also helps to cure eye diseases due to its minerals and vitamin A. In addition, patients with macular degeneration are able to gain this vision by consuming this and enjoy the blessings of seeing.
+It also helps to cure eye diseases due to its minerals and vitamin A. In addition, patients with macular degeneration are able to gain this vision by consuming this and enjoy the blessings of seeing it.

 Considering the mentioned properties, please do not miss the following list: